Royal Company of Archers: Early history

-Duties and traditions
+Traditions

 The Royal Company's traditions relate to its reason for formation, the archery competition.
 To further this, it offers thirteen prizes that were at some time in the past competed for annually.
 Many are retained to the present day.

 The Musselburgh Arrow

 The tradition of shooting the silver Musselburgh Arrow, a small arrow presented by the town of Musselburgh in 1603, predates the creation of the Royal Company and follows in the traditions of other burghs of Scotland.
 A new, large arrow was presented in 1713.
 The victor of the shooting retains the arrow for a year, and on handing it over to the next victor appends a medal to the arrow with an engraved personal motto, all of which are held by the Royal Company.
 One hundred and three such medals were held by the company by 1816.

 Three Arrows

 By the 1820s three more arrows were also presented by the cities of Peebles (1626), Selkirk (1675) and Edinburgh.

 The Edinburgh Arrow was presented by the City of Edinburgh in 1709, and the medals appended to it are in gold.
 The winner was at one time entitled to a prize of five pounds Sterling from the city, but this fell into abeyance after 1716.
 The 'Edinburgh Arrow' is an annual competition competed for at the nearby Bruntsfield Links.
 It is the rule of the prize "1.
 That the said Silver Arrow be shot for at the rovers in Leith Links, upon the second Monday of June yearly, at ten of the clock in the forenoon if the day be favourable; and if not, that the shooting be adjourned to the next fair Monday."
 16 June 2009 marked the 300th anniversary of the first competition for The Edinburgh Arrow.

 The three arrows are now depicted on one of the standards.
 Until the institution of the third prize, only a pair of arrows was presented to the Sovereign on demand, this now increased to three.